 Scoliosis is a type of spinal deformity and should not be confused with poor posture.

-Spinal curvature from scoliosis may occur on the right or left side of the spine, or on both sides in different sections.
+Spinal curvature from scoliosis may happen on the right or left side of the spine, or on both sides in different sections.
 Both the thoracic (mid) and lumbar (lower) spine may be affected by scoliosis.

 Failure of the vertebrae to form normally